What Does Breast Cancer Lump Feel Like

 Can I Learn to Feel the Difference?

 Yes, fingers are exquisitely well designed to detect the difference between normal breast tissue because suspicious lumps are tactually different.
 There have been many attempts to describe in words or on videos what our fingers feel during a breast exam.
-Words like hard, soft, irregular shape, defined borders, fixed, or movable can be useful, but to get it right we must teach our fingers, not our ears or eyes.
+Words like hard, soft, irregular shape, defined borders, fixed, or movable can be useful, but to get it right we must teach our fingers, not just hear about it with our ears or viewing videos or by reading instructions.
+As one woman reported after practicing the correct technique, “you cant palpate a pamphlet.”

 The Power of Touch

-We humans share, with all other primates, a highly evolved tactile sensory system that resides in our fingers.
-This sensory equipment is unparalleled in nature or technology.
+We humans share, with other primates, a highly evolved, multi-layer tactile sensory system in our fingers.
+Touch, the web of highly differentiated tactile cells that learn what things feel like, are unparalleled in nature or technology.

 We use touch—our tactile sense—to feel our pulse, to feel for a contact lens that fell on a rug, to feel whether a tomato is too ripe or too firm, and even to feel and interpret the tiny paper dots called Braille.
 Our tactile sense is so highly advanced that scientists and engineers devote entire careers to trying to create robots that emulate a few of its brilliant sensory capabilities.
 When properly trained, the sense of touch can also be used to detect breast cancer at its early stages.